mixaz/LeptonPRU/README.md

 ### Prerequisites

-Install [BeagleLogic debian image](https://beaglelogic.readthedocs.io/en/latest/beaglelogic_system_image.html) with linux kernel 4.9.
+Install [BeagleLogic (BL) debian image](https://beaglelogic.readthedocs.io/en/latest/beaglelogic_system_image.html) with linux kernel 4.9.
 We will build on BBB, without cross-compiling.

 You may need to install build tools such as git and GCC, seems that they go with BL image by default.